+You can only select up to 15 columns to display.
 Using Modify Table View changes the table view for all users.
 It is recommended that you use security groups to restrict modifying table view to only certain employees.
 Learn more in How to Set Up Security Groups.

 At the top right of most data tables, such as for People, Materials, and Tasks , you can create a new related data entry to include in the list by clicking the Create button.
 Some tables, such as Pre-Builds and Catalogues, also have an option to organise table items by creating groups and subgroups.

 Click Options on an item in a data table to view the available actions.
 You can also right-click on the item to view the options list.

 When viewing data tables for leads , quotes, jobs, invoices, contractor work orders or purchase orders, click '...' next to Options to view related data entries.
 For example, a job that has been invoiced has the invoice listed underneath it.

 Use the footer options below a data table to apply settings or perform actions for multiple data entries at once, for example, when you wish to archive entries in bulk.

 Select the check boxes for the data entries, then click the action in the footer options.
 These actions vary for different data tables and are usually similar to the actions available in Options.

 If you are changing settings for multiple data entries at once, you can also select from the drop-down lists in the footer options, then click Update.

 You can also Select All to apply footer options to all data entries on the current page.